-You or your son or daughter are driving in your vehicle when a police officer pulls you over.
+You are driving in your vehicle when a police officer pulls you over.
 You resign the fact that you were driving above the speed limit, but didn’t think it was a big deal.
 You notice the officer looking in the windows of your car as he approaches.
 The officer asks for your drivers license and proof of insurance and you give them to him.
 He again looks in your back seat window as he returns to his vehicle.
 When he returns, he instructs you to step out of the car and asks you if you have anything illegal on your possession that he should know about.
 You tell him that you don’t, to which he asks if you mind if he searches the car.
 You don’t have anything to hide and allow him.
 He finds a small plastic bag of marijuana in the back seat.
 You loaned the car to your son or daughter when they went out with friends the past weekend, and assume it belongs to one of their friends.
 But that doesn’t matter because you’re sitting in the back of the squad car, on your way to the police station to be booked and fingerprinted.
 You’re now facing a charge of possession of a controlled substance, which is punishable by four years in prison.
 You’re given an arraignment date.
 When you appear before the judge, you enter a not-guilty plea.
 Being financially strapped as you are between jobs or lost one of your part-time jobs, you ask the judge for your Sixth Amendment right to counsel.
 The judge declines and you’re forced to take your case to trial all on your own.

 That’s what would have happened fifty years ago.